mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 **Same person:** Well, sometimes...

 **Katagiri Roshi:** “What is that” means how can you practice it?
-It’s not an explanation; so you have to do something there.
+It’s not an explanation; you have to do something there.

 **Same person:** Yes, you still have to just do without emptiness ... the practice must be then without emptiness as a goal...